hkebbi/Fortinet-Public-Cloud-Quick-Reference-Guide/README.md

 ```
 * Copy Raw code to Azure Template and then deploy it.
 * if no license uploaded during FWB BYOL template, it will not be able to deploy A.P (it will stay Standlaone, A.P requires Licensed FWB).
-* SDN for Failover requires (App Registration under Azure AD and IAM role under Subsc for that App).
+* SDN is used for Failover requires (App Registration under Azure AD and IAM role under Subsc for that App).
 * Value ID = Client Secret in the APP Registration for the Service Principal.
 * Service Principal for the App-VM will require IAM Role with Contributor.

 **FortiSandbox - Azure: Advanced Deployment**: